How to Set Up Proxies in Android: Ultimate Guide

 Step 3: Confirm your login and check your connection

-This screenshot shows your IP using browserleaks.com/ip.
+Proxy's IP details using browserleaks.com/ip.

 You might see a sign-in form when trying to browse.
 If so, fill up the form with your proxy credentials to connect: